Self Invested Personal Pension (SIPP)

 - If needed you can transfer your funds into a QROPS later on.

-- SIPPs are excellent for those who plan to retire in the UK or in a nation with a preferential double-taxation agreement with the UK.
+- SIPPs are excellent for those who plan to retire in the UK.
+They are equally beneficial for those in a nation with a preferential double-taxation agreement with the UK.

 - SIPP investments grow free of capital gains tax or income taxes.